fragrussu/sardunet/README.md

 python ./sardunet/ainas/extractvoxels_sardunet.py --help
 ```

-# Tutorials
+# SARDU-Net class and tutorials

-A number of [tutorials](https://github.com/fragrussu/sardunet/tree/master/tutorials) demonstrate how to use SARDU-Net.
-Specifically, they will show you how to:
+SARDU-Net is implemented in the form of the `sardunet_v1` python class, which is defined in the [`sardunet.py`](https://github.com/fragrussu/sardunet/blob/master/ainas/sardunet.py) file.
+Additionally, command line tools are provided to train and deploy `sardunet_v1` objects.

-* extract voxels for SARDU-Net training;
+A number of [tutorials](https://github.com/fragrussu/sardunet/tree/master/tutorials) demonstrate how to use these tools.

-* train a SARDU-Net, tuning the learning settings;
+* [**Tutorial 1**](https://github.com/fragrussu/sardunet/tree/master/tutorials/tutorial1.md) shows how to extract voxels for SARDU-Net training.

-* access the sub-protocols selected by SARDU-Net;
+* [**Tutorial 2**](https://github.com/fragrussu/sardunet/tree/master/tutorials/tutorial2.md) shows how to train a SARDU-Net, select different learning settings and access qMRI sub-protocols selected by SARDU-Net;

-* use a trained SARDU-Net to downsample or upsample a qMRI scan.
+* [**Tutorial 3**](https://github.com/fragrussu/sardunet/tree/master/tutorials/tutorial3.md) shows how to use a trained SARDU-Net to downsample or upsample a qMRI scan.

 # Citation
 If you use SARDU-Net, please remember to cite our work: